 Although these five were seen as being the countries in immediate danger of a possible default at the peak of the crisis in 2010-2011, the crisis has far-reaching consequences that extend beyond their borders to the world as a whole.
-In fact, the head of the Bank of England referred to it as “the most serious financial crisis at least since the 1930s, if not ever,” in October 2011.
+In October 2011, the head of the Bank of England, Sir Mervyn King, referred to it as “the most serious financial crisis at least since the 1930s, if not ever.”

 Investors responded by demanding higher yields on Greece’s bonds, which raised the cost of the country’s debt burden and necessitated a series of bailouts by the European Union and European Central Bank (ECB).
 The markets also began driving up bond yields in the other heavily indebted countries in the region, anticipating problems similar to what occurred in Greece.

 Why Bonds Yields Rose

 The reason for rising bond yields is simple: If investors see higher risk associated with investing in a country’s bonds, they will require a higher return to compensate them for that risk.
 This begins a vicious cycle.
 The demand for higher yields equates to higher borrowing costs for the country in crisis, which leads to further fiscal strain, prompting investors to demand even higher yields, and so on.

 A general loss of investor confidence typically causes the selling to affect not just the country in question, but also other countries with similarly weak finances—an effect typically referred to as “contagion.”